Fwang36/scheduler/README.md

 ## Api server

-Fork and clone the scheduler-api [here](https://github.com/lighthouse-labs/scheduler-api) run the server along with this interview scheduler concurrently to test out the features.
+Fork and clone the scheduler-api [here](https://github.com/lighthouse-labs/scheduler-api).
+Run this server along with this interview scheduler concurrently to test out the features.

 ## Depedencies